abrown25/Spearman_association/README.md

     --fdr     Calculates the False Discovery Rate (FDR) based on permutations, corrected P values in the last column.
     --pi DOUBLE
-        Specify n, proportion of null hypotheses, to more accurately estimate False Discov- ery Rate.
+        Specify π₀, proportion of null hypotheses, to more accurately estimate False Discov- ery Rate.
     --nocheck Skip check of IDs when both genotype and phenotype IDs are present.
     --match   The program will rearrange the phenotype data so that the genotype and phenotype IDs